rambansal59/Address-Book/CPP/README.md

 ```

 ## Issue
 - Reverse list does not work properly.
-We were required to implement it recursively, and the solution I found online does not work too well.

-## Copyright Notice
-If any ICS 212 students from Ravi's class comes across this. **BE AWARE**, I modified the code to not meet the majority of his requirements.